max-norin/pg_full_inherit/README.md

 ## Workaround

-If you can't add an extension to PostgreSQL, then there is another option.
+If you can't add the extension to PostgreSQL, then there is another option.
 Copy the contents of files with the `.sql` extension from [dist](./dist) to a text editor.
 Replace the expression `@extschema@` with a schema to which the necessary functions will be added, for example `abstract`.